 - Daily demand for a bus/airline/train

-- Forecasting techniques are hard to tune — tuning them requires an in-depth understanding of the underlying models — and are often too inflexible to incorporate useful assumptions.
+- Forecasting techniques are hard to tune because tuning them requires an in-depth understanding of the underlying models.
+And they are often too inflexible to incorporate any useful assumptions.
 For example, ARIMA is a popular and classic forecasting technique.
 The first input parameters to automated ARIMA are the maximum orders of the differencing, the auto-regressive components, and the moving average components.
 Sounds complicated, right?!

 - People with deep domain expertise about specific products or services often lack statistical expertise to handle time series forecasting.
 On the other hand, people with technical expertise often lack domain expertise.